exceljs/exceljs/README.md

 // Note: these column structures are a workbook-building convenience only,
 // apart from the column width, they will not be fully persisted. worksheet.columns = [
-    { header: "Id", key: "id", width: 10 },
+    { header: 'Id', key: 'id', width: 10 },
-    { header: "Name", key: "name", width: 32 },
+    { header: 'Name', key: 'name', width: 32 },
-    { header: "D.O.B.", key: "DOB", width: 10 }
+    { header: 'D.O.B.', key: 'DOB', width: 10 }
 ];

-// Access an individual columns by key, letter and 1-based column number var idCol = worksheet.getColumn("id");
+// Access an individual columns by key, letter and 1-based column number var idCol = worksheet.getColumn('id');
-var nameCol = worksheet.getColumn("B");
+var nameCol = worksheet.getColumn('B');
 var dobCol = worksheet.getColumn(3);

 // set column properties

-// Note: will overwrite cell value C1 dobCol.header = "Date of Birth";
+// Note: will overwrite cell value C1 dobCol.header = 'Date of Birth';

-// Note: this will overwrite cell values C1:C2 dobCol.header = ["Date of Birth", "A.K.A.
-D.O.B."];
+// Note: this will overwrite cell values C1:C2 dobCol.header = ['Date of Birth', 'A.K.A.
+D.O.B.'];

-// from this point on, this column will be indexed by "dob" and not "DOB" dobCol.key = "dob";
+// from this point on, this column will be indexed by 'dob' and not 'DOB' dobCol.key = 'dob';

 dobCol.width = 15;